 The weary miles passed beneath their plodding feet.
 At each village, they found signs of the beasts' passing.
 They had swept over the land like a whirlwind.
-The bodies of animals and humans alike littered the landscape, providing a feast for the carrion fowl and the flies, whose buzzing whine seemed to haunt every bend in the road.
+The bodies of animals and humans alike littered the landscape, providing a feast for carrion fowl and flies, whose buzzing whine haunted every bend in the road.
 They encountered no other living soul.
 The population had either fled or been brutalized by the beasts.